neuroxhq/helm-chart-neurox-control/README.md

 ```
 For more information on how to configure ingress-nginx: https://github.com/kubernetes/ingress-nginx/tree/main/charts/ingress-nginx

-For your workload cluster, you will need the NVIDIA GPU operator and Kube Prometheus stack.
+For the Neurox workload component, you will need the NVIDIA GPU operator and Kube Prometheus stack.
 By default, the install instructions bundle the [Neurox workload helm chart](https://github.com/neuroxhq/helm-chart-neurox-workload) with the Neurox control helm chart.
 You can change this behavior by simply omitting the `--set workload.enabled=true` parameter in the Neurox control helm chart install command.

-*NVIDIA GPU Operator*
+__NVIDIA GPU Operator__

 Required to run GPU workloads.
 Install with:
 ```
 helm repo add nvidia https://helm.ngc.nvidia.com/nvidia